rambip/site/portfolio/README.md

 TODO:
-github variables (in/out) for input dir and output dir
+- github variables (in/out) for input dir and output dir
+- rename cv to portfolio